• About Us

 MBCT Courses MBCT for Depression, 4 Units MBCT Trainer Training Part 1, 5 Units MBCT Trainer Training Part 2, 5 Units

-ACT workshops ACT Intro Part 1, 4 Units
+ACT workshops ACT Four Day Skills Intensive Part 1 of 2, 4 Units

 With Martin Wilks and Henry Whitfield